Eperty123/Steam-Manifest-Creator/README.md

 <a href="https://github.com/Eperty123/Steam-Manifest-Creator/wiki/Documentation" target"_blank">See the documentation here.</a>

 # Note
 When creating manifests - Steam will use a lot of hdd IO due to its nature of "downloading" (verify) games.
-This may cause pc hang ups if not being carefu with big games.
+This may cause pc hang ups if not being careful with big games.
 You will notice that the game it's verifying has 0 bytes, which is very normal.
 Let Steam finish its work and wala.

 # Copyright
 SMC uses ressources from <a href="http://iconarchive.com">Icon Archive</a>.
 Thanks to the authors who made the icons!